How To Store Cheese: A Complete Guide

 Avoid leaving cheese out for more than two hours, especially soft or fresh varieties.

-Final thoughts
+Final slice

 Knowing how to store cheese properly is the difference between dry, bland wedges and rich, creamy perfection.
 Each cheese type, from the freshest ricotta to the oldest Parmesan, needs a little attention to maintain its unique flavor and texture.